 Hollywood's best restaurants

 With endless celebrity photos and numerous "Best of" lists on the walls, chef Jazz Singsanong’s Thai Town restaurant is one of the city’s cult favorites—and serves Angelenos in memory of L.A.
 Thai-food legend chef-owner Tui Sungkamee, who passed in 2017.
 The Crispy Morning Glory Salad is an obligatory dish: a flavorful mix of crunchy, deep-fried Chinese watercress, plump shrimp, red onions, cilantro, cabbage and bell peppers marinated in the spicy house dressing.
-If perusing the lengthy menu leaves you feeling dazed and confused, the green mussel curry—succulent New Zealand mussels piled high and bathed in an aromatic Southern curry flavored with lemongrass, sweet pineapples and chiles—is a good place to start on the extensive list of fiery Northern and Southern Thai specialties.
+If perusing the lengthy menu leaves you dazed and confused, the green mussel curry—succulent New Zealand mussels piled high and bathed in an aromatic Southern curry flavored with lemongrass, sweet pineapples and chiles—is a good place to start on the extensive list of fiery Northern and Southern Thai specialties.

 To watch an omelette being made at Petit Trois is a thing of beauty.
 First there is the butter, a massive pad that swirls around the pan before being flooded with whipped eggs over low heat.
 The mixture sits, briefly, then is taken off the stove and gently poked and prodded for minutes until it is finally folded into one uniform, buttercup-hued omelette.
 Oh, and did we mention that Boursin cheese is piped through the middle?
 Perceived simplicity is what Ludo Lefebvre aims for at Petit Trois, which sits right next to his first brick-and-mortar success, Trois Mec.
 The menu is a sparse list of classic French dishes—steak frites, mussels marinières, chicken leg—in a casual bistro atmosphere.
 If the Hollywood strip-mall exterior doesn’t sell you on this idea, the fantastic food certainly will.

-Open since 1919, Musso & Frank Grill is Hollywood's oldest restaurant, a steak-and-cocktails joint formerly favored by Charlie Chaplin and Raymond Chandler.
+At 100 years young, Musso & Frank Grill is Hollywood's oldest restaurant, a steak-and-cocktails joint formerly favored by Charlie Chaplin and Raymond Chandler.
 With its many classic dishes and individually priced sides (and salad dressings), the menu can be daunting.
 However, some dishes are failsafes: At breakfast, grab an order of crêpe-thin flannel cakes; later in the day, a giant slab of steak will do the trick.
 And every table gets a half-loaf of house-made sourdough bread, the perfect accompaniment to Musso & Frank's legendary martini.

 Angelenos rhapsodize about Thai Town’s Ruen Pair with a fervor that borders on obsession.
 At this round-the-clock, cash-only favorite, the enticing Southeast Asian menu is full of beer-friendly, shareable plates like fish cake pad ka prow, spongy, light rounds sautéed in basil leaves and vibrant chilies, which justifies a visit on its own.
-Stir-fry with Chinese olive and ground pork is served with crispy bits of flavorful meat and fresh garlic, paired alongside a bowl of steaming rice.
+Stir-fry with Chinese olive and ground pork is served with crispy bits of flavorful meat and fresh garlic paired alongside a bowl of steaming rice.
 Another must order: the sautéed morning glory.
 Ask for it with crispy pork belly for the ultimate late-night Thai combo.

 Both an unsung hero and a perennial favorite of L.A.'s Italian-food scene, Osteria La Buca tends to fly under the radar—but real ones know.
 This casual, family-friendly spot in Larchmont Village isn't as difficult to land a table as some of the city's flashier pasta-centric spots, but is every bit as good, and regulars flock to it.
 The kitchen uses seasonal, local ingredients to create classic Italian dishes: pizza, pasta, dry-aged rib eye, seafood and more, in an industrial setting downstairs and an intimate indoor balcony, above.
 On Sundays, diners descend on it for the eggy bucatini carbonara and the Maria Verde, Osteria La Buca's modern take on the classic Bloody Mary.